RizeComputerScience/COMPSIII-Unit8-Code-Along/README.md

 By the end of this code along, our recruiting firm will have multiple entities with relationships clearly defined between the entities.

-## Local Terminal - bash.sh has syntax instructions
-1. Navigate to the folder you created last week.
-Open the `tech_talent.python` Python file.

 ## VS Code - tech_talent.python has syntax instructions
+1. The starter code has the majority of the code that we compelted last week.
 2. We are going to build upon the `candidates` and `companies` tables we built last week.
 We need just the table creation and insertion of data.
 You are good to delete all of the `UPDATE` and `DELETE` commands.
 3. Call `DROP TABLE IF EXISTS` for the tables you are going to create: `jobs`, `candidate_profiles`, `candidates_jobs`.
 4. Start with the one-to-one relationship.
 Create a `candidate_profiles` table with the required values.